mullvad/coding-guidelines/README.md

 * Capitalize the subject line.
 * Do not end the subject line with a period.
 * Use the imperative mood in the subject line, starting with a verb.
+* Limit the subject line to 72 characters
+* Separate the subject from the body with two regular newlines ('\n')

 ### History